luis12pez/luis12pez/README.md

 👋 Hi there!!!👋  I'm Petroleum Engineer (B Sc. and M Sc.) rocking over 5 years of experience in Energy scene, particulary shining in the ⛽ Oil & Gas and 🌏 Geothermal game.
 I'm your go-to guy for full-on asset wizardry 👨🏽‍💼, involving exploratory campaings to Production and abandonment stages, all from the perspective of reservoir and well performance.

 Skilled on day-to-day 👁️survelliance of wells and reservoirs.
-Analyzing fluid (🛢️ & 💧) production data and its patterns, well's mechanical performances and reservoir behaviour & petrophysical porperties. :atom:
+Analyzing fluid (🛢️ & 💧) production data and its patterns, well's mechanical performances and reservoir behaviour & petrophysical porperties.

 I have become highly proficient in data modelling no matter its complexity.
-Involved in developing 🔢numerical and 🔬analytical modelling to unravel the stories hidden within the data across different ⏳time and space scales, aiming at evaluate current develompent strategies or breaking down 🧑🏽‍🔬engineering scenarios.
+Involved in developing 🔢numerical and 🔬analytical modelling to 🔓unravel the stories hidden within the data across different ⏳time and space scales, 🎯aiming at evaluate current develompent strategies or breaking down 🧑🏽‍🔬engineering scenarios.

+Expertise in docummenting and reporting engineering and data analysis ⚒️workflows.
+Whether it's for stakeholders and senior leadership in a corporate environment or for academic research community.

 <!--
 **luis12pez/luis12pez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.